isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 (the default).
 A fatal error is logged and the server exits, based on the idea that the configuration should be valid at startup.
 Exiting to the operating system allows nanny scripts to detect the problem.
-If ``retry-on-startup`` is set to ``true``, the server will start reconnection attempts even at server startup or on reconfigure events, and will honor the action specified in the ``on-fail`` parameter.
+If ``retry-on-startup`` is set to ``true``, the server starts reconnection attempts even at server startup or on reconfigure events, and honors the action specified in the ``on-fail`` parameter.
-Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded because the hook library requires a valid connection to the database to check if JSON format is supported and to recount class limits.
+Database connection retries are not attempted on startup if the :ischooklib:`libdhcp_limits.so` is loaded, because the hook library requires a valid connection to the database to verify whether JSON format is supported and to recount class limits.

 Finally, the credentials of the account under which the server will